stephanGarland/genSQL/README.md

 * The `--filetype` flag only supports `csv` and `mysql`.
 The only supported RDBMS is MySQL (probably 8.x; it _might_ work with 5.7.8 if you want a JSON column, and earlier if you don't).
 * Generated datetimes are in UTC, i.e. no DST events exist.
 If you remove the query to set the session's timezone, you may have a bad time.
-* This uses a C library to perform random shuffles.
-There are no external libraries, so as long as you have a reasonably new compiler, `make` should work for you.
+* This uses a C library for a few functions, notably filling large arrays and shuffling them.
+For UUID creation, the library <uuid/uuid.h> is required to build the shared library.
+* Currently, generating UUIDs only supports v1 and v4, and if they're to be stored as `BINARY` types, only .sql file format is supported.
+Also as an aside, it's a terrible idea to use a UUID (at least v4) as a PK in InnoDB, so please be sure of what you're doing.
+If you don't believe me, generate one, and another using a monotonic integer or something similar, and compare on-disk sizes for the tablespaces.
 * `--force` and `--drop-table` have warnings for a reason.
 If you run a query with `DROP TABLE IF EXISTS`, please be sure of what you're doing.
 * `--random` allows for TEXT and JSON columns to have varying amounts of length, which may or may not matter to you.
 It will cause a ~10% slowdown.
 If not selected, a deterministic 20% of the rows in these columns will have a longer length than the rest.
-If this also bothers you, change DEFAULT_VARYING_LENGTH to `False`.
+If this also bothers you, use `--fixed-length`.
 * `--generate-dates` takes practically the same amount of time, or slightly longer, than just having them generated on-demand.
 It's useful if you want to have the same set of datetimes for a series of tables, although their actual ordering for row generation will remain random.
+* Any column with `id` in its name will by default be assumed to be an integer type, and will have integers generated for it.
+You can provide hints to disable this, or to enable it for columns without `id` in their names, by using `is_id: {true, false}` in your schema.
+* To have an empty JSON array be set as the default value for a JSON column, use the default value `array()`.
+* The generated values for a JSON column can be an object of random words (the default), or an array of random integers.
+For the latter, set the hint `is_numeric_array` in the schema's object.
+* To have a column be given no `INSERT` statements, e.g. remain empty / with its default value, set the hint `is_empty: true` in the schema definition for the column.
+* To have the current datetime statically defined as the default value for a TIMESTAMP column, use the default value `static_now()`.
+To also have the column's default automatically update the timestamp, use the default value `now()`.
+To have the column's default value be NULL, but update automatically to the current timestamp when the row is updated, use `null_now()`.
 * Using a column of name `phone` will generate realistic - to the best of my knowledge - phone numbers for a given country (very limited set).
 It's currently non-optimized for performance, and thus incurs a ~40% slowdown over the baseline.
 A solution in C may or may not speed things up, as it's not that performing `random.shuffle()` on a 10-digit number is slow, it's that doing so `n` times is a lot of function calls.
 Inlining C functions in Python [does exist](https://github.com/ssize-t/inlinec), but the non-caching of its compilation would probably negate any savings.
 * Similarly, a column of name `email` will generate realistic email addresses (all with `.com` TLD), and will incur a ~40% slowdown over the baseline.